 In a typical week students will have around 12-16 contact hours of teaching.
-The precise contact hours will depend on the optional modules selected and in the final year there is normally slightly less contact time in order to do more Research Project.
+The precise contact hours will depend on the optional modules selected and in the final year there is normally slightly less contact time to do more independent study.
 Learning and teaching methods support and develop practical and transferable skills.
 Typically, class contact time will be structured around:

+- Interactive lectures

-- Demonstrations
+- Workshops

 - Seminars

 - Tutorials

-- Student led presentations
+- Student led presentations.

-- Visits to educational other relevant facilities
+- · Visits to educational and other relevant facilities

-- Online activities.
+- · Online activities.